nemonik/hands-on-DevOps-gen2/README.md

 yes
 ```

-And the output from inpec will resemble
+And the output from [InSpec](https://github.com/inspec/inspec) will resemble

 ```
  ─────────────────────────── InSpec Code Generator ───────────────────────────